Types of Triangles

 You can find me in sandwiches, a triangular ruler, or a ramp!

-2- Acute angled triangle has three angles less than 90 degrees.
+2- An acute angled triangle has three angles less than 90 degrees.

 3- Obtuse angled triangle, has one angle greater than 90 degrees.